All Episodes

 That's what his own sons call him.

-Well, and he was raised, and I I go from soup to nuts on how he was raised.
+Well, and he was raised, and I go from soup to nuts on how he was raised.

 That's correct.

-Here's how I, Donald Trump, can go around the Republican Party, not cooperate with the party at all, and get elected.
+But he figured it out, and then he figured out, okay, here's how I, Donald Trump, can go around the Republican Party, not cooperate with the party at all, and get elected.

-And the secret was Bill O'Reilly, Sean Hannity, CNN, NBC.
+And the secret was Bill O'Reilly, Sean Hannity, CNN, NBC, he made himself indispensable to the television news industry.

 All right, you did really well.